China quietly drops limit on foreign fund investments

-SHANGHAI China's foreign exchange regulator granted a foreign fund management company a quota of more than $1 billion (668.7 million pounds) on inbound portfolio investment for the first time on Thursday, in a move towards increasing international use of the yuan currency.
+SHANGHAI, March 26 China's foreign exchange regulator granted a foreign fund management company a quota of more than $1 billion on inbound portfolio investment for the first time on Thursday, in a move toward increasing international use of the yuan currency.

 Hitherto, only foreign central banks, monetary authorities and sovereign wealth funds had been allowed quotas in excess of $1 billion under China's Qualified Foreign Institutional Investor (QFII) scheme.